-in multiple implant cases to maintain proper spacing, or in and medical informatics.5 Successful implant placement within the extraction site.
+in multiple implant cases to maintain proper spacing, or in immediate implant placement to facilitate guided emergence within the extraction site.

-surgeon to make necessary adjustments.
+Partial guides balance precision and flexibility, allowing the surgeon to make necessary adjustments.
 Partial guides assist with initial osteotomy preparation and alignment and are particularly useful in cases where implant placement may be challenging but full guidance is unnecessary.
 Partial guides also allow flexibility in implant positioning, may be designed for enhanced surgical visibility, and can be helpful in cases with limited mouth opening where full guides may not fit properly.